RazrFalcon/tiny-skia/benches/README.md

 ## Environment

-- All test were run on Gentoo Linux with AMD 3700X.
+- x86-64 test were run on Gentoo Linux with AMD 3700X.
+- ARM test were run on Apple M1.
 - tiny-skia SSE2 is built with `-Ctarget-cpu=x86-64`
 - tiny-skia AVX is built with `-Ctarget-cpu=haswell`
-- Skia v85.
+- Skia v90.
 - Skia SSE2 is built using clang with `-march=x86-64`
 - Skia AVX is built using clang with `-march=haswell`
 - cairo v1.16.0.